Looking for the best repellent to control a gopher problem?

 Our Overall #1 Rated Pick

-Of all the gopher repellents we surveyed, we liked the Apello Solar Powered Repeller the best.
+Of all the gopher repellents we surveyed, we liked Sweeney's sonic spikes.

-It has a good track record of successfully driving gophers away, and keeping them away.
+It also has a good track record of successfully driving gophers away, and keeping them away.

 In simpler terms, we like it because it works.